hulatang/ceres-combineharvester/README.md

 # Features

-- single harvester, multiple chia forks harvested
+- **single harvester, multiple chia forks harvested**

+- **ceres harvester will not conflict with Chia harvester or  any fork's havesters**

 - both chia og plots and pool plots are supported